Generic Name: methylphenidate (oral) (METH il FEN i date)

 Do not use Ritalin if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-You should not use Ritalin if you are allergic to it, or if you have:
+You may not be able to use Ritalin if you are allergic to methylphenidate, or if you have:

 a personal or family history of tics (muscle twitches) or Tourette's syndrome; or